Celebrity Squares: Format

 In the second part of the show in the Central and Reg Grundy Productions era, the prize value doubled in round three to £20 a square and £100 for a winning round.
 If there was enough time for a fourth round, the money was doubled again to £40 a square and £200 for a winning round.
 In the fifth game on the 2014 series and the third game on the 2015 series, the prizes were £100 a square and £1000 for the win.
 When exactly one minute of game play was left, a buzzer would sound, and the rest of the round currently in progress would be turned into a speed round, by getting through the questions at a much quicker pace.
 At the end of the penultimate round, the contestant with the most money went into the final round.

 In the final round, the contestant was given one question and had to give nine correct answers within 30 seconds.
 If the contestant did so, they win a star prize.

-In the ATV version, the winning contestant had a choice of playing for an additional £100, or risking their money and Secret Square prizes for a chance to augment their cash winnings to £1000.
-Failure to win the extra £100 earned £5 for each correct answer; going for the £1000 and losing earned nothing extra.
+In the ATV version, the winning contestant had a choice of playing for an additional bonus of up to £100, or risking their money and Secret Square prizes for a chance to augment their cash winnings to £1,000.
+Failure to win £100 added £5 for each correct answer; gambling for the £1,000 jackpot and losing lost all but £5 for each acceptable answer.

 In the Central version, winning the final round allowed the player to randomly choose of one of five cars on display.
 If a player lit seven or eight squares, their cash winnings were doubled as a consolation.
 From the second series in 1994, the choice of their car was selected prior to the final round and they got a pick of three different categories for their question.
 The five cars on offer for the star prize in the first series consisted of a Mini, a 4x4 Sports, a Cabriolet, a Saloon, and a Coupe.
 In the second series, the Mini was replaced by a Hatchback, and in the third series, the Coupe was replaced by an Estate, whilst the Mini returned, replacing the Saloon.

 In the Warwick Davis version, a cash prize of £20,000 is played for in the final with £1,000 per square.
 In the second series, it was increased to £25,000 in the jackpot round.